 A supply of emergency medications based on the Duke University Hospital hypersensitivity protocol is available for teams using the facility.
 The hypersensitivity protocol is available in your MaestroCare build.

-Samples drawn at the facility may be processed onsite by the SSCRS BSL2+ laboratory.
+Samples drawn at the facility may be processed onsite in our BSL2+ laboratory by the Duke Research @ Pickett Core team or sent to the SSCRS BSL2+ laboratory.
 DUHS Clinical Lab and LabCorp drop boxes are also available on-site.

 Duke Clinical Research at Pickett Road is a clinical research site that provides the space, equipment, and staffing needed for clinical research study visits.